Infineon/mtb-pdl-cat2/README.md

 ## Features

-- Includes all the updates made to the peripheral drivers for ModusToolbox™ software
+- Includes all the updates made to the peripheral drivers for ModusToolbox&trade;
+  software

 - Contains standard set of PSoC&trade; 4/EZ-PD&trade; PMG1 digital and analog peripheral